ashwinpshinewrk/yo_bro_do_you_remember/README.md

 Add the link here

 ## **Installation**
-How on earth can we set up your project up and running.
+How on earth can we set up your project up and running?

 ## **Steps to run**
-We need Instructinos
+Care to explain?

 ## **Acknowledgements**
-Give credit to any resources, tutorials, libraries, or people who helped you build your project.
+Give credit to any resources, tutorials, libraries helped you build your project.